-We are currently welcoming 2016-2017 Schools Champions, enroll now.
-We are excited to continue to work with schools to take each Champion to the next level.
+We are currently welcoming 2018-2019 Schools Champions, enroll now.
+We are excited to continue to work with Arlington Public Schools to take each Champion to the next level.

 Ashlawn is a close-knit neighborhood school and has a well-deserved reputation for being a friendly, caring place where most of the families know each other by name.
 The diverse student population reflects the changing demographic in Arlington, with families from over 30 different countries and cultures.
 Located next to Bluemont Park, Bon Air Park and several convenient multiuse trails, Ashlawn has plenty of opportunity for biking and walking.
 Ashlawn staff and students take pride in taking care of the planet and understand the importance of sustainable transportation.

 Key School/Escuela Key is a bilingual immersion school in Courthouse that teaches students in English and in Spanish, emphasizing cooperation, creativity and community.
 Through Champions, Key will expand its cooperation and community by educating staff and students about healthy and green transportation options.
 By the end of the year, everyone will be as fluent in transportation choices as they are in English and Spanish.

 The northernmost Arlington middle school, Williamsburg Middle School has been around since 1954.
 The Williamsburg Wolves were recognized as one of 12 schools in Arlington that earned a 2014 Virginia Index of Performance (VIP) award for advanced learning and achievement.
 Along with its new neighbor, Discovery Elementary School, Williamsburg encourages biking, walking and carpooling for staff and students to help the environment and to be more active.